 Sato eyed the Onodera thoughtfully.
 "As you said, it is hard to place an older neko, even one that looks so kittenish still.
 You know, Kohinata-san, I am rather full with difficult adoptions now already.
-So many that I hardly have room for regular stock."
+So many I hardly have room for regular stock."

 "I know you said you couldn't guarantee you'd take him, but you came so highly recommended as someone who would ensure he got a good home," Kohinata's voice held the slightest edge of desperation.

+Sato was silent as she eyed the Onodera thoughtfully.
 She knew she was a soft touch when it came to neko hybrids.
 She had eight of her own at home, now that the one neko law had been lifted (all but one of her pets were female).

 "Well, it just so happens I have someone who has been looking for an Oda.
 Though he's incredibly picky, I wonder if your Onodera might not do.
 He's relatively close to the description of what he wants.
 And it is near Christmas: hybrid sales and adoptions are usually brisk right up through Christmas Eve."